MuriloSorbo/WA-Perception-Challenge/README.md

 9. **Save the Result**:
    The final image with the lines is saved as `out.png`.

-## What Did You Try and Why Did It Not Work?

-In the initial attempts:

-- **Mask Accuracy**: The boundaries of the red regions were not always detected accurately, leading to poor line fitting.
-This was likely due to noise or gaps in the binary mask.
-This issue was mitigated by dilating the mask, which improved contour detection.

-- **Point Classification**: Initially, points near the center of the image were sometimes misclassified as left or right points.
-The solution was to use the bounding box center (`cX`) to accurately divide the points based on the image width.

-- **Line Fitting**: At times, the line fitting was unstable when too few points were present.
-This was improved by ensuring a sufficient number of contours were detected by tuning the dilation parameters and adjusting the HSV range.

 ## Libraries Used

 1. **OpenCV (cv2)**: